aditiohri/shoppies/README.md

-# Getting Started with Create React App
+A simple movie nomination app for the Shopify Challenge.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), Redux and Material UI.

 ## Available Scripts